CyR1en/Voxx/Docs/Final.md

 ##### connection module

-This module is pretty straight forward module.
-The paradigm on this module is pretty mixed, both procedural and object oriented.
+This module is a pretty straight forward module.
+The paradigm used on this module is mixed, both procedural and object oriented.
 The first part of the module essentially contains contants and the class definition of the connection type  `ResReqClient` and the `UMClient` which inherits the request-response connection but it also inherits a Thread.
 This is then followed by uninitialized global variables for those type classes that we are going to initialize later using the function `establish_voxx_connection(user: str, addr: tuple)`.

 In this module, we also took advantage of Python decorators to register update message handlers that essentially just puts the function object into a dictionary.
 This dictionary is iterated over by the `UMClient` and see if there's any matching function.
 However for a function to be considered as a handler for update messages, the function name must match the update message id.
 For example, we want to handle new message updates (the key is `nm`) then the function name needs to be `nm`.